 This website provides key information and news about ‘INTUIT: Interaction Design for Trusted Sharing of Personal Health Data to Live Well with HIV’, a new project funded by the EPSRC (Engineering and Physical Sciences Research Council) that commenced on 1st November 2018.
-INTUIT brings together experts in HIV Medicine, Public Health, Human Computer Interaction, Design, Health Psychology, Health Informatics and Applied Ethics to:
+INTUIT brings together experts in the lived experience of HIV, HIV Medicine, Public Health, Human Computer Interaction, Design, Health Psychology, Health Informatics and Applied Ethics to:

 - Envision, develop and evaluate pioneering trusted new tools that empower individuals to use personal data for self-managing their condition, to live and age well with HIV;